PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services.md

 ## The GenericService

-This is the core class that provides the basis for all the actions.
-It is a class that extends the `BaseRestService` class so you no longer need to do that.
+This is the core class that provides the basis for all generic CRUD actions.
+It extends `Pionia\Http\Services\Service`.
-All available methods can [be found here in the api reference](https://pioniaphp-project.github.io/PioniaCore/classes/Pionia-Generics-Base-GenericService.html).
+All available methods are covered in this guide and [Advanced generic services](/documentation/services/advanced-generic-services/).

 You don't need to interact with this class directly but through the following generic services.